Pay Traffic Ticket in New JerseyPage Overview

 However, if you believe you’re innocent or were unfairly cited, you can contest the ticket and fight it out in court.
 Learn more at Fighting Your Traffic Ticket.

-Using NJMCdirect, all drivers can pay their traffic ticket fines online.
+Using NJMCdirect, all drivers can pay surcharge online.

 Before beginning the process, make sure: